-To receive the Audited Financial Statements for the financial year ended 31 December 2019 and the Reports of the Directors and Auditors thereon.

-(Please refer to Explanatory Note (a))

-- 2. To re-elect the following Directors who are retiring by rotation in accordance with Clause 97 of the Constitution of the Company and being eligible, have offered themselves for re-election:

-- i.
-Mr Pandjijono Adijanto @ Tan Hong Phang

-- ii.
-Mr Chong Chee Fire

-Ordinary Resolution 1 Ordinary Resolution 2

-To re-elect Mr Chang Kon Sang who is retiring in accordance with Clause 104 of the Constitution of the Company and being eligible, has offered himself for re-election.
-Ordinary Resolution 3

-4. To approve the payment of Directors' fees of RM428,930.00 for the financial year ended 31 December 2019.

-5. To approve the payment of Directors' remuneration (excluding Directors' Fees) payable to the Non-Executive Directors of the Company amounting to RM12,500.00 for the period from 30 July 2020 until the next Annual General Meeting.

-6. To re-appoint Messrs.
+1. o receive the Audited Financial Statements for the financial year Please refer t nded 31 December 2020 and the Reports of the Directors and Explanatory Note (uditors thereon.
+2. To re-elect the following Directors who are retiring by rotation in accordance with Clause 97 of the Constitution of the Company and being eligible, have offered themselves for re-election: i.
+Ms Mariana Adijanto @ Tan Phwe Leng ii.
+Mr Wong Yoke Kong Ordinary Resolution 1 Ordinary Resolution 2 3.
+To approve the payment of Directors' fees of RM439,653.00 for the financial year ended 31 December 2020.
+Ordinary Resolution 3 4.
+To approve the payment of Directors' remuneration (excluding Directors' Fees) payable to the Non-Executive Directors of the Company amounting to RM12,500.00 for the period from 24 June 2021 until the next Annual General Meeting.
+Ordinary Resolution 4 5.
+To re-appoint Messrs.
 PricewaterhouseCoopers PLT as the Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.

-As Special Business:

-To consider and if thought fit, pass the following Ordinary Resolutions with or without modifications:

-7. FINAL SINGLE-TIER DIVIDEND

-"THAT a final single-tier dividend of 20 sen per ordinary share in respect of the financial year ended 31 December 2019 be hereby approved for payment".
+Ordinary Resolution 5 As S pecial Business: onsider and if thought fit, pass the following Ordinary Resolutions with or ut modifications: 6.
+FINAL SINGLE-TIER DIVIDEND Ordinary Resolution 6 "THAT a final single-tier dividend of 20 sen per ordinary share in respect of the financial year ended 31 December 2020 be hereby approved for payment on 23 August 2021."

+Ordinary Resolution 7

-8. AUTHORITY TO ISSUE AND ALLOT SHARES
+7. AUTHORITY TO ISSUE AND ALLOT SHARES